cis-famu/oer-assignment-group-4-1/Chapter-1.md

 -What is one way to improve the naming identifier "milesperhour"?

 ## Chapter Summary
+Coding and the rules therein are not difficult, it can open many doors to those who are attentive and willing to learn.
+C++ is the key to all present and future technology.
+This guide will help in enumerable ways and describe the basic principles that have served coders since 1979.
+From #include <iostream> to return 0;} I hope this guide helps for everything else in between.

 ## Key Terms
 1. Computer Program- a sequence of statements whose objective is to accomplish a task.